 in this blog post series.
 With trunk-based development, you no longer have long-lived

 feature branches.
-Instead, you create short-lived branches, that typically last from a few hours to a few days, and you
+Instead, you create short-lived branches that typically last from a few hours to a few days, and you

 on a regular basis.

 It may seem like having all developers work on a single branch couldn’t possibly scale, but the reality is that it might be the only way to scale.
 LinkedIn moved off of feature branches and onto trunk-based development as part of Project Inversion, which was essential for scaling the company from roughly 100 developers to over 1,000.
-Facebook uses trunk-based development for thousands of developers.
-Google uses trunk-based development for tens of thousands of developers, and has shown it can scale to 2+ billion lines of code, 86TB of source data, and around 40,000 commits per day.
+Meta uses trunk-based development for thousands of developers.
+Google uses trunk-based development for tens of thousands of developers, and has shown it can scale to 2+ billion lines of code, 86 TB of source data, and around 40,000 commits per day.

 If you’ve never used trunk-based development, it can be hard to imagine how it works.
 The same questions come up again and again: